brainiacum/qtcreatorplugin/README.md

 `    2 2 + 6 * 3 / 8 - 	<=> (2 + 2) * 6 / 3 - 8`

-If you have any questions feel free to ask us imediatlly.
+If you have any questions feel free to ask us immediately.